In this document

 Provided as Solargis Time Series or TMY data with a standard time resolution of 15 minutes.

 Terrain: Available from multiple sources with different spatial resolutions (30 m or 90 m).
 Terrain is considered as a shading object but can be optionally disabled.
+The shading effect is accounted for in the Near shading losses calculation.

 Horizon: Provided by Solargis with a resolution of 7.5 degrees horizontally and 0.01 degrees vertically.
 Each segment has its own horizon calculated.